Late vacuum choice and slow roll approximation in gravitational particle production during reheating: Particle production

 Let us start with the slow-roll era.
 In a de Sitter geometry, the Hubble rate is exactly constant, $H_0$, the Ricci scalar is $R = 12 H_0$, and the scale factor reads $a(\eta) = 1/(1-H_0\eta)$.
 Therefore, the frequency \eqref{eq:Frequency} takes the form

-where $H_0 = H(\eta_i) = 1/\eta_0$ is the Hubble rate at the beginning of inflation.
-The solution to equation \eqref{eq:AuxiliaryModeEquation} in this simplified scenario which assimptotically at $\eta \to -\infty$ behaves as a positive frequency plane wave is given by
+where $H_0 = H(\eta_{\text{i}}) = 1/\eta_0$ is the Hubble rate at the beginning of inflation.
+The solution to equation \eqref{eq:AuxiliaryModeEquation} in this simplified scenario which asymptotically at $\eta \to -\infty$ behaves as a positive frequency plane wave is given by

 This is the so-called Bunch-Davies solution \cite{Birrell1982}.
 Note that there is a critical value $\mu^2=1/4$ for which $\nu=0$, which separates the regimes of real and imaginary $\nu$.
-In particular, for $m^2/H_0^2 \ll 1$, we can approximately write $\mu^2 \approx 12\left(\xi-1/6\right)$, and therefore $\mu^2 = 1/4$ for $\xi = 3/16$.
-At this point, there is no gravitational pair production in a de Sitter geometry \cite{Borrajo2020}, and this fact will be important for the analysis in section \ref{sec:particleproduction}.
+In particular, for~$m^2/H_0^2 \ll 1$, we can approximately write $\mu^2 \approx 12\left(\xi-1/6\right)$, and therefore $\mu^2 = 1/4$ for~$\xi = 3/16$.
+At this point, there is no gravitational pair production in a de Sitter geometry~\cite{Borrajo2020}, and this fact will be important for the analysis in section \ref{sec:particleproduction}.

 However, our background geometry is \emph{not} exactly de Sitter, but given by the inflaton dynamics derived in section \ref{sec:background}.
-Within the slow-roll approximation, valid from the start of inflation at $\eta_i$ until $\eta_*$, the mode equation to solve is
+Within the slow-roll approximation, valid from the start of inflation at $\eta_{\text{i}}$ until $\eta_*$, the mode equation to solve is

 where the scale factor and the Ricci scalar in $\omega_{k, \text{SR}}(\eta)$ correspond to the analysis in subsection~\ref{subsec:SlowRoll}.
 Nevertheless, in the slow-roll regime, and for a certain range in $k, m$, and $\xi$, we can approximate the solution satisfying Bunch-Davies initial conditions by (see subsection \ref{subsec:approximations} for details)